jupyter-lsp/jupyterlab-lsp/README.md

 If the kernel is too slow to respond promptly only the Language Server suggestions will be shown (default threshold: 0.6s).
 You can configure the completer to not attempt to fetch the kernel completions if the kernel is busy (skipping the 0.6s timeout).

+You can deactivate the kernel suggestions by setting the `useKernelCompletions` to `false` in the `completion` section of advanced settings.
+Alternatively if you _only_ want kernel completions you can set `useLspCompletions` to `false`.
+Or both if you like to code in hardcore mode and get no completions.

 ### Rename

 Rename variables, functions and more, in both: notebooks and the file editor.